Hackers attack ICMR website around 6000 times in a day: Official | Technology

 - India

-Hackers allegedly tried to breach the website of the apex health research body ICMR but their attempts have been foiled, according to a government official.
+Hackers allegedly tried to breach the website of the apex health research body ICMR but their attempts were foiled, government officials said on Tuesday.

+The attempted attack on the ICMR website was prevented by the firewall/security measures of NIC, they said, adding further steps are being taken to enhance cyber security.

+The hacking attempts come close on the heels of the alleged ransomware attack that had paralysed online services at the AIIMS here.

-The official said that hackers apparently from Hong Kong tried to attack the website of the Indian Council of Medical Research around 6000 times in a span of 24 hours on November 30.
+The officials said that hackers apparently from Hong Kong targeted the website of the Indian Council of Medical Research around 6000 times in a span of 24 hours on November 30.

-The attacks come close to the heels of the alleged ransomware attack that had paralysed AIIMS online services here.
+''The contents of the ICMR website are safe.
+The website did not witness any downtime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)